6th Form Scheme

 - Whether you would like to join the clerks for supper in college

-- Whether you require accomodation in college for your visit (free of charge)
+- Whether you require accommodation in college for your visit (free of charge)

 On the Day

 If your application is accepted, you’ll be sent the music beforehand; please bring this music with you.
 Please be at the Song Room in New College by 5pm, ready for the pre-service rehearsal at 5.20pm.
 We will provide cassocks, but you will need to wear a collar and tie, dark trousers and black shoes.
-Services are at 6.15pm (or 5:45pm on Sunday) followed by dinner in hall at 7.15pm (except on Friday and Saturday).
+Services are at 6.15pm (or 5:45pm at the weekends) followed by dinner in hall at 7.15pm (except on Friday and Saturday).

-The director, Robert Quinney, is always happy to hear 6th form scheme applicants sing if arranged with Timothy in advance.
+The director, Robert Quinney, is always happy to hear 6th form scheme applicants sing if arranged with Dónal in advance.